-Funkwhale started as a personal project three years ago, in reponse to Grooveshark being shut down.
-As of today, new instances are poping up every week, the project is getting traction and attracting external contributions.
+Funkwhale started as a personal project three years ago, in response to Grooveshark being shut down.
+As of today, new instances are popping up every week, the project is getting traction and attracting external contributions.
 What should you expect for the future of the project?

 This attracted a few dozens of strangers, eager to try (and break) the app.
 Here again, their feedback helped me a lot, and the project owes a lot to their contributions.
 Overall, I'd say the feedback was really positive, and for me it was one of those moment in life when you are fueled with energy and ideas!

-From march to this very day, things accelarated.
+From March to this very day, things accelerated.
 A lot:

 - Sean Tilley wrote a great article on the project, attracting more people

-- Other people started to host Funkwhale instances.
-Gled, especiallly, started the first public instance: https://funkwhale.mastodon.host/
+- Other people started to host Funkwhale instances. @Gled, especially, started the first public instance:

 - External contributions where submitted to the codebase and the documentation by no less than 20 people